ameypatil3737/survivor-options-strategy/README.md

 # Survivor Options Strategy Backtest

-A Python-based backtesting framework for a **NIFTY options strategy** with configurable entry gaps, strike selection logic, stop loss, target, position controls, and performance analytics.
+A Python-based backtesting framework for a **NIFTY options selling strategy** with configurable entry gaps, strike selection logic, stop loss, target, position controls, and performance analytics.

+---

+# Strategy Highlight

+🚀 **Backtested Return (2024)**
+**265.93% annual return on NIFTY options strategy**

+This result was generated using the historical **2024 NIFTY spot and options dataset** with predefined risk controls.

+The strategy focuses on:

+* systematic options selling
+* rule-based entries
+* strict risk management
+* controlled position sizing

+⚠️ Results are based on **historical backtesting** and are **not guaranteed future performance**.

 ---